Structure of sets which are well approximated by zero sets of harmonic polynomials: Local set approximation

 \begin{lemma}[{\cite[Lemma 2.2, Remark 2.4]{localsetapproximation}}] Let $A,B,C\subseteq\RR^n$ be nonempty sets, let $x,y\in\RR^n$, and let $r,s>0$. \begin{itemize} \item closure: $\mD{x}{r}[A,B] = \mD{x}{r}[A,\overline{B}] = \mD{x}{r}[\overline{A},\overline{B}] = \mD{x}{r}[\overline{A},B]$. \item containment: $\mD{x}{r}[A,B]=0$ if and only if $\overline{A}\cap B(x,r)=\overline{B}\cap B(x,r)$. \item quasimonotonicity: If $B(x,r)\subseteq B(y,s)$, then $\mD{x}{r}[A,B] \leq (s/r) \mD{y}{s}[A,B].$ \item strong quasitriangle inequality: If $\mud{x}{r}(A,B)\leq \varepsilon_1$ and $\mud{x}{r}(C,B)\leq \varepsilon_2$, then \item weak quasitriangle inequalities: If $x\in B$, then If $B\cap B(x,r)\neq\emptyset$, then \item scale invariance: $\mD{x}{r}[A,B]=\mD{\lambda x}{\lambda r}[\lambda A,\lambda B]$ for all $\lambda>0$. \item translation invariance: $\mD{x}{r}[A,B]=\mD{x+z}{r}[z+A,z+B]$ for all $z\in\RR^n$. \end{itemize} \end{lemma}

-\begin{remark} The \emph{relative Hausdorff distance between $A$ and $B$ in $B(x,r)$}, defined by whenever $A\cap B(x,r)$ and $B\cap B(x,r)$ are both nonempty, is a common variant of the relative Walkup-Wets distance.
+\begin{remark} The \emph{relative Hausdorff distance between $A$ and $B$ in $B(x,r)$}, defined by whenever $A\cap B(x,r)$ and $B\cap B(x,r)$ are both nonempty, is a common, better-known variant of the relative Walkup-Wets distance.
 We note that $\mD{x}{r}[A,B]\leq \D{x}{r}[A,B]$ whenever both quantities are defined.
-Although the relative Hausdorff distance satisfies the triangle inequality rather than just the weak and strong quasitriangle inequalities enjoyed by the relative Walkup-Wets distance, the relative Hausdorff distance fails to be quasimonotone, spectacularly.
-For example, consider $A=\{0\}\cup \partial B(0,1)$ and $B_i=\lambda_i A$ for any $\lambda_i\downarrow 1$.
-Then $\D{0}{\lambda_i}[A,B_i]=1/\lambda_i$ and $\D{0}{\lambda_i^2}[A,B_i]=(\lambda_i-1)/\lambda_i^2$, so that This makes the relative Hausdorff distance unsuitable for use in the local set aproximation framework below and we deliberately use the relative Walkup-Wets distance instead.\end{remark}
+Although the relative Hausdorff distance satisfies the triangle inequality rather than just the weak and strong quasitriangle inequalities enjoyed by the relative Walkup-Wets distance, the relative Hausdorff distance fails to be quasimonotone (see \cite[Remark 2.3]{localsetapproximation}).
+This makes the relative Hausdorff distance unsuitable for use in the local set aproximation framework below.
+The use of the relative Walkup-Wets distance is deliberate and ensures that one can obtain structure theorems for Reifenberg type sets.\end{remark}